danielunderwood/Boltzmann-LED-Junction-Temperature/figures/OutputData.md

 This file shows the table that is output when the given data is used.
+It should be noted that the values are for the specific LEDs that were used and different types of LEDs may have entirely different temperatures.

 | Color | Temperature (K) | Fit Uncertainty | Temperature Std.
 Dev |
 | -----: | :---------: | :-------------: | :------------------:|